 As an athlete and cyclist, I’m obsessed with studying brain states and peak performance.
 I’ve been around peak performers for the last decade both in sports and work, and human potential has long fascinated me.
 It not only inspires me to do better, but I learned how to “hack my mind” to become a peak performer myself.

-The secret to peak performance is understanding the flow cycle and to be able to trigger flow states.
+The secret to peak performance is understanding the flow cycle and being able to trigger flow states.

 Of course, I’m still a work in progress considering the fact that I always think I have my shit together but still manage to almost miss my train, trip, and face plant in one of France’s busiest train stations last summer.
 I did make my train with 20 seconds to spare, 100lb suitcase in tow, high heels and all… then simply sighed with relief and laughed at my tribulation knowing that none of those 200 people will ever see me again. 🤞🏼 Sad to say, this is not the first time I’ve embarrassed myself in public but as a wannabe-peak performer, I don’t let these setbacks interfere with vibes.